accend-group/xdma5/README.md

 ### Pre-requisites:
 1) Node JS (>v4): `brew install node`
-2) Maven:
+2) Maven 3.x: `brew install maven`
 3) Jenkins: `brew install jenkins`

 ### Set up

 1. Install [Jenkins](https://jenkins.io/download/) for your testing environment.
-Once Jenkins is up go to your browser and connect to the Jenkins Server.
-When connected for the first time Jenkins will ask for a password stored in your system.
-Paste in the password and continue.
-Then select "Install suggested plugins" to be installed.
-Once the plugins finish being installed setup an Admin account.
+Once installation is complete, go to localhost:8080 in your browser.
+First time users will be prompted for a password.
+The admin password is stored in `/Users/<your-user-name>/.jenkins/secrets/initialAdminPassword`.
+After entering the password, users will want to select "Install suggested plugins"

 2. Now we need to set the AWS credentials and Github credentials.
 If the AWS credentials for the S3 service are [locally saved](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html#setup-credentials-setting) you can decide to either use the local credentials or specify the credentials to Jenkins.
 Skip step 6 if using local credentials.